aatmunbaxi/site/content/computing/magic-square-common-lisp.md

 ### Range Generation {#range-generation}

 This neat little function emulates (to some extent) python&rsquo;s `range` function.
+It makes use of the `loop` macro, which is wonderfully flexible.

 ```lisp
 (defun range (max &key (min 0) (step 1))